-I’ve talked about the American Express Everyday Preferred before, as it is one of our wallet go-to cards.
+I’ve talked about the American Express Everyday Preferred before, as it’s one of our wallet go-to cards.
 The Citi Prestige isn’t a card I use for everyday purchases but instead is more of a “special teams player,” wherein I will pull it out of the drawer when I make specific purchases for the benefits it provides.

 The Citi Prestige is one of the premium credit cards on the market and you need to have good credit to be approved for one.
 It also carries a hefty $450 annual fee.
 I’m willing to pay the fee for this card because of the benefits I get from it: